Learning A Locally Unified 3D Point Cloud for View Synthesis: Abstract

 \section{Abstract}

-3D point cloud representation-based view synthesis methods have demonstrated effectiveness.
-However, existing methods usually synthesize novel views only from a single source view, and it is non-trivial to generalize them to handle multiple source views for pursuing higher reconstruction quality.
-In this paper, we propose a new deep learning-based view synthesis paradigm, which learns a unified 3D point cloud from different source views.
+In this paper, we explore the problem of 3D point cloud representation-based view synthesis from a set of sparse source views.
+To tackle this challenging problem, we propose a new deep learning-based view synthesis paradigm that learns a locally unified 3D point cloud from source views.
 Specifically, we first construct sub-point clouds by projecting source views to 3D space based on their depth maps.
-Then, we learn the unified 3D point cloud by adaptively fusing points at a local neighborhood defined on the union of the sub-point clouds.
+Then, we learn the locally unified 3D point cloud by adaptively fusing points at a local neighborhood defined on the union of the sub-point clouds.
 Besides, we also propose a 3D geometry-guided image restoration module to fill the holes and recover high-frequency details of the rendered novel views.
-Experimental results on three benchmark datasets demonstrate that our method outperforms state-of-the-art view synthesis methods to a large extent both quantitatively and visually.
+Experimental results on three benchmark datasets demonstrate that our method can improve the average PSNR by more than 4 dB while preserving more accurate visual details, compared with state-of-the-art view synthesis methods.
 The code will be publicly available at \url{https://github.com/mengyou2/PCVS}.